 The next morning I started hitchhiking with my Hala board in tow, towards FiaFia (happy) beach fales in Maninoa.
 Here there was a beautiful calm bay surrounded by reef.
 Because it was protected, I managed to go out for full moon and sunrise paddles each evening and morning and spent my days snorkeling with friendly sea turtles and paddling out to different surf breaks.

-Next stop was to ferry across to Savai’i but it turns out because of the influence of missionaries in the 1800s, Sunday is actually a rest day or what some would say, “no surf Sunday,” and this meant there were very few cars out except for the locals traveling to and from church.
-After many hours navigating and melting in the heat of the sun we got across to Savai’i to Lano.
+Next stop was to ferry across to Savai’i but it turns out because of the influence of missionaries in the 1800s, Sunday is actually a rest day or what some would say, “no surf Sunday,” and this meant there were very few cars out except for the locals traveling to and from the church.
+After many hours navigating and melting in the heat of the sun, we got across to Savai’i to Lano.
 The beach fales we landed at were owned by a Czech couple who had made a typical Sunday meal including palosami (taro leaves in coconut cream) fresh fish, and roasted breadfruit and taro.